Peeragogy/Peeragogy.github.io/action.md

 reaffirm interest in order to stay registered in the forum and mailing list.

-**Solidifying your work plan and learning strategy together with concrete measures for ‘success’ can move the project forward significantly.**
+**Week 3.
+Solidifying your work plan and learning strategy together with concrete measures for ‘success’ can move the project forward significantly.**